-Originally the Insta360 GO was designed to be your personal every day camera.
+Originally the Insta360 GO was designed to be your personal everyday camera.
 In order to avoid over-heating, its recording time was limited to 60 seconds, which was not so great.
-After FPV community’s demand they extended this time to 5 minutes, with the mention that external cooling is required in FPV mode.
+After FPV community’s demand, they extended this time to 5 minutes, with the mention that external cooling is required in FPV mode.

 Over the last few years, I tested many drone camera’s and the Insta360GO is far the lightest among them.
 It is suitable to be used as main DVR camera on FPV drones as well as second view camera.
 It is so light that can be installed on most micro-class brushless drones.
 There are multiple ways to install this little baby on top of your kwad, from horizontal/vertical orientation to top, bottom, front or tail position.
 Furthermore, using a piece of ~25 x 2cm fiber carbon attached to the top plate you can capture cool footage outside of your drone.
-Also, there are lots of free to download 3D printable designs which allows to print your 7-10 grams dedicated Insta360 GO mount.
+Also, there are lots of free to download 3D printable designs that allow you to print your 7-10 grams dedicated Insta360 GO mount.

 In addition to the extended recording time, with the latest APP version, there is “FPV stabilization” function available.
 This feature was specially developed for aerial footage.

-My 6 year old Syma X5C drone came back to life with the Insta360 Go.
+My 6-year-old Syma X5C drone came back to life with the Insta360 Go.
 It was finally able to capture some decent stabilized videos.
-With its stock camera the results were shaky and totally disappointing.
+With its stock camera, the results were shaky and totally disappointing.